+Table 19 Properties for dfdl:lengthKind 'prefixed'

 The representation of the element is in two parts.

 The 'prefix length' is an integer which specifies the length of the element's content.
 The representation of the length prefix is described by a simple type which is identified using the dfdl:prefixLengthType property.